 Comparison of Waterfall and Agile approach

 When comparing Agile vs Waterfall, it becomes clear that there is no black and white answer.
+Greig from Toptal is highlighting this point too in his article about Hybrid Project Management.
 There are advantages and disadvantages of agile and waterfall; therefore, following any book approach may not be suitable for all projects and development teams.
 The development team in Snapio in Sydney and Brisbane has formed its own variation.
 A mixture of both waterfall and agile, taking the best of both worlds.
 We borrowed the documentation detailed research, documentation and project planning at the start of the project from the waterfall approach, and then using this plan as a guide when coding in iterative methods during development, testing and implementation.

 The first stage of our process is a requirements gathering meeting in which we will discuss your project and requirements in detail.
 From there, we'll discuss your project internally within the team and develop a tailored solution to achieve your goals.
 We'll present our recommendations in a detailed proposal which will outline the goals, inclusions, timeline & costings.

 If you proceed with our proposal, your Project Manager will become your main point of contact and keep you updated throughout the journey.
 You'll definitely have the opportunity to review our work and make adjustments before delivering the final result.
 Once a project is complete, we will continue to work with you to provide ongoing support if you wish.

 - A detailed and well-planned project plan becomes the point of reference to both the development team and the client.

 - Timely product delivery due to shorter development cycles.